Tenant-Based Rental Assistance

-- The TBRA candidate and the PO submit a TBRA Referral Form, TBRA Application, and the Additional Family Members form (if applicable) to the DOC Director of Probation and Parole.
+- The TBRA candidate and the PO submit an Application Package to the DOC Director of Probation and Parole.

-- Please email your completed application packages to Patti Tittle at firstname.lastname@example.org.
-She serves as the central collection point for the DOC selection committee and will be working with your packages.
-Please give her a call at 754-3505 if you have any questions.
+- Please email your completed application packages to firstname.lastname@example.org.
+This is the central collection point for the DOC selection committee.
+Please call 907-754-3505 if you have any questions.

 - The DOC TBRA Selection Committee will screen and select applicants to refer to AHFC.

-- AHFC will forward the application to the appropriate local AHFC Public Housing field office.
+- Once received, AHFC will forward the application to the appropriate local AHFC Public Housing field office.